 Using the same elements as any other story you’ve read or heard before, data storytelling tells the same story.
 It has characters, a setting, conflict, and a resolution.

-As an example, pretend you’re a data analyst who has just discovered that your company’s recent sales fall has been driven by clients of all genders between the ages of 14 and 23.
+For example, pretend you’re a data analyst who has just discovered that your company’s recent sales fall has been driven by clients of all genders between the ages of 14 and 23.
 When you find out that the drop in sales was caused by a viral social media post that showed your company’s bad environmental impact, you start to write a story based on the four main parts of a story:

 - Characters: Customers between the ages of 14 and 23, environmentally-minded consumers, and your internal team are among the players and stakeholders.
 This doesn’t have to be in your presentation, but you should figure out who the important people are ahead of time.